colefiscus/tic-tac-toe/README.md

   - `cd` into that local repo
   - enter `open index.html`; you should now be able to play your first game.

-Although not available to view now, future access to the webpage will be available --> HERE <--.
+You can also directly access the app's webpage [here](https://colefiscus.github.io/tic-tac-toe/).

 ## What
 As mentioned previously, the files included will allow you, or a user, to play Tic-Tac-Toe.
 The files included are as follows: